-Continental Considers Ending Lithium-Ion Battery Joint Venture With SK Innovations
+Continental Considers Ending Lithium-Ion Battery Joint Venture With SK Innovation

-Continental CFO Wolfgang Schaefe recently stated in a telephone interview that its partnership with South Korean lithium-ion battery manufacturer SK Innovations could come to an end by the end of this year.
+Continental CFO Wolfgang Schaefe recently stated in a telephone interview that its partnership with South Korean lithium-ion battery manufacturer SK Innovation could come to an end by the end of this year.

 Both companies established a joint venture seeking a place in the automotive market, but as it turns out demand is lower than expected (for EVs and all kinds of hybrids).